edenx/PBCanalysis/README.md

 1. Checking models behaves as expected, recovering preset parameters and interval coverage etc.
 2. Exploring effect of assumption violation in a systematic way.

-Further, we consider Continuous-block cross-validation to aid the model selection with varying smoothing length-scale for the base kernel.
+Further, we consider Continuous-block cross-validation to aid model selection with varying smoothing length-scale for the base kernel.

 # Repo Structure